Toys0125/OSC-Params-Sync/README.md

     "debugMode": false
 }
 ```
+Client IP is the computer VRChat is running on in most cases should be 127.0.0.1 or localhost.

+Can be run using the included binary in the Releases area.

 Requires Python 3 to be installed and in path.

 Run using command prompt in directory
 ```
 Python3 osc-params-sync-v-1.3.py
 ```